• Skip to primary navigation

 • Pyrex jug or bowl: Make sure your bowl is large enough to capture all that delicious juice.

-Step 1: Chop the carrots and fresh fruits.
+Step One (Picture 1 above) - Chop the carrots and fresh fruits.

-Step 3: Blend until you get a smooth orange-colored drink.
+Step Four (Picture 4 above) - Blend until you get a smooth orange-colored drink.

-Step 4: Transfer the blend to a strainer or nut milk bag set over a bowl or jug.
-Gently squeeze until you've captured the fruit and vegetable juice, and you're only left with pulp.
+Step Five (Picture 5 above) - Transfer the blend to a strainer or nut milk bag set over a bowl or jug.
+Gently squeeze until the fruit and vegetable juice is captured and only pulp remains.
+Discard the pulp.

 Note: If you use a mesh strainer, a spoon can help to push the juice through.